immutant/lein-immutant/docs/deployment.md

 * `:nrepl` - A map that specifies the options for an nREPL endpoint.

-  - `:host` - The host to bind to.
+  - `:interface` - The interface to bind to.
 Defaults to "localhost".
-     Can be overridden on the command line via `--nrepl-host HOST`.
+     Can be overridden on the command line via `--nrepl-interface INTERFACE`.
   - `:port` - The port to bind to.
 Defaults to `0`, which means a random port.
 Can be overridden on the command line via `--nrepl-port PORT`.